-These 6-hourly coordination calls will continue until the tropical cyclone dissipates.
+These 6-hourly conference calls will continue until the tropical cyclone moves out of the Western Region area.
 All other routine forecast collaboration calls between WFOs should be superseded by these NHC-led calls for the duration of the tropical cyclone threat.
 For simplicity, and acknowledging the forecast difficulties associated with tropical cyclones, all offices listed in Section 1 should participate in these calls, even if the system will only peripherally affect their County Warning Area(s).
-Mission-critical and time-critical products or services (i.e. Level 1 products and services) should have priority.
+Mission-critical and time-critical products or services (i.e., Level 1 products and services) should have priority.

-WFOs and RFCs serving the southwestern U.S., as well as their backup offices, will include the NHC Conference call number and passcode, and the general NHC Operations (non-conference call) telephone number prominently in their level Station Duty Manuals or relevant operations manual.
+WFOs and RFCs serving the southwestern U.S., as well as their backup offices, will include the NHC conference call number and passcode, and the general NHC Operations (non-conference call) telephone number prominently in their local Station Duty Manuals or relevant operations manual.

-2.2 Coordination between WFOs: WFOs should closely coordinate their forecast grids to help ensure consistency of information.
-This is especially true for gridded QPF and wind forecasts, which may be complex during a tropical cyclone event.

-2.3 Coordination with State Liaison Offices (SLOs): SLOs should coordinate closely and frequently with their state emergency management officials, and with adjacent SLOs, to help ensure provision of consistent forecast information and related impacts.
+- 2.2 Coordination between WFOs: WFOs should closely coordinate their forecast grids to help ensure consistency of information, particularly with respect to QPF and wind forecasts. - 2.3 Coordination with State Liaison Offices (SLOs): SLOs (WFO Sacramento and WFO Oxnard for California; WFO Phoenix for Arizona, and WFO Reno for Nevada) should coordinate closely with their state emergency management officials, and with adjacent SLOs, to help ensure provision of consistent forecast information and related expected impacts. - 2.4 Coordination between the WR ROC and affected WFOs/RFCs: The WR ROC should closely coordinate with affected WFOs and RFCs regarding expected significant impacts, to help effectively communicate concerns to the NWS Operations Center (NOC) and other federal partners, as necessary (e.g. FEMA Region IX).

-2.4 Coordination with the Ocean Prediction Center (OPC).
-If a tropical cyclone will affect OPC's area of responsibility within 72 hours, then they will be included in the aforementioned 6-hourly conference calls with the NHC.